Kyriarchos-Infernalis/Dimensional-Reality-Theory-/Readme.md

 ## AI Disclosure

-* Claude 3: Refined stochastic decay equations on \[Date], using the prompt: '\[Prompt used]'.
+* Claude 3: Refined stochastic decay equations on \[2025-03-10], using the prompt: '\[Prompt used]'.
-* GPT-4: Generated Python simulation scaffolding on \[Date], using the prompt: '\[Prompt used]'.
+* GPT-4: Generated Python simulation scaffolding on \[2025-03-10], using the prompt: '\[Prompt used]'.

-(Please fill in the date and prompts used)

 ## License

 This project is dual-licensed under the MIT License and Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

+* `LICENSE`: Contains the MIT License.
+* `LICENSE-CC-BY-SA-4.0`: Contains the Creative Commons Attribution-ShareAlike 4.0 International license.

 ## Patent Grant

-A perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable patent license is granted.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues to discuss potential improvements.

-## Contact

-\[j.aaron.flores@gmail.com]
+* `PATENT-GRANT`: Contains the patent grant information.